11 Mar 2024

 UK situs assets have always been within the scope of IHT and, since 6 April 2017, it has no longer been possible for non-UK domiciles to ‘envelope’ UK residential property to protect it from charge (eg in a non-UK resident company).
 Accordingly, a charge to IHT arose on the wife’s death.
 As well as her own ordinary nil rate band she may have inherited her late husband’s and, if they had occupied the property as a residence at some point in the past and it is closely inherited by direct descendants, the residence bands may also be available so at best £1m might be IHT-free.

-The full article is also available on the Taxation website.
+The full article was published in Taxation magazine (issue 4928) and is available to subscribers here on the Taxation website.